Top

 Shares

-The Subway in Zion National Park is a hiker and photographers dream destination!
-The Subway follows the Left Fork Canyon in Zion NP, and along the way you’ll have a vast view of the canyon, you’ll walk along the river and hike by several deep pools, and hike where only 80 people are allowed in each day.
-After living in Utah for 2 years, I finally got the opportunity to go by applying (and winning) a permit.
+The Subway in Zion National Park is a hiker and photographer’s dream destination!
+The Subway follows the Left Fork Canyon in Zion National Park, and along the way, you’ll have a vast view of the canyon, walk along the river and hike by several deep pools, and hike where only 8f200 people are allowed in each day.

 About